What can be automated will be automated.

 We mentioned that robots excel at performing repetitive tasks.
 What if we could make the entire warehouse operation more repetitive, predictable and standardised?
 We can then make robotic adoption much easier because they’re now in the best setup to excel.
 Manoeuvring won’t be a problem anymore because robots can be programmed to take certain routes (and at certain speeds) to load or unload packages.

 We don’t have to directly replace humans with robots (and still follow an old process).
-We can first change the process and then use the robots.
+We can first change the process and then use robots.
 This way the new tools will be better suited for the work requirement.

 Some people might say that robots are still subpar.
 But as you can see with how the warehouses of JD.com and Amazon work, the future can be both exciting and frightening.
 And we also have to take note that automation can be applied both on small and huge workloads (even in the mining industry).
 For example, the Mine of the Future™ programme launched by Rio Tinto in 2008 includes the use of Autonomous Haulage Systems (AHS).
 Aside from allowing better efficiency, safety and productivity, the AHS trucks are operated through a central controller instead of individual drivers.
 These trucks use pre-defined GPS courses so that they can automatically navigate the haul roads and intersections.
 And because of the central controller, this also allows real-time monitoring of the trucks’ actual locations, speeds and directions.

-The system is similar with what we have here at ShockWatch.
+The system is similar to what we have here at ShockWatch.
 The EquipManager is a wireless fleet management system that allows monitoring of forklift operation.
 Aside from its equipment location services, the EquipManager also has the following functionalities:

 - Multi-parameter monitoring through customisable inputs such as fluid pressure, speed, temperature, lift count, travel time, key-on time